-Why All Your Teeth Should not be Replaced with Implants the Same Day
+Why All Your Teeth Cannot be Properly Replaced with Implants in One Day

 You’ve seen all the commercials and read about it online.
 Now you are excited about getting all your teeth replaced with implants.
 And Dr. Golpa and Clear Choice say it can all be finished in one day, right?
 And wine can be made from water too.
 We disagree.

-- Remove all the remaining teeth.
+- Remove All Remaining Teeth.
 Many of the remaining teeth are not any good or not worth fixing or worse yet, they may even be abscessed and causing jaw bone infection and bone loss.

-- perform bone and gum grafting to repair areas where there are bony holes where teeth were removed.
+- Bone and Gum Grafting Procedures.Areas where there are gum and bony holes where teeth were removed need to be treated and heal.
 Depending on how much infection is in the jaw, bone grafting may not be possible on the day of tooth removal.
 In this case, the patient would need to have the graft on a later day.
 When grafts are done in areas of infection, the grafts can fail and there can be additional infections associated with a rejected bone graft.

 - 4-6 implants need to be placed to support a full mouth all on 4 implant bridge.
 Implants take 2-3 months to heal and reach full strength.
 The implants need to be perfectly placed so as to properly support all on 4.
 But what if there is infection right where you need to place an implant?
 Is the implant dentist going to place the implant and possibly even do a bone graft anyway?
 And then, hope they are lucky and it heals perfectly while it supports an expensive new all on 4 bridge?
 And all this is going to magically happen before the implants, gum and bone has even healed?
 I don’t think this will always happen and it certainly is not predictable.
 Replacing a full mouth of teeth with All on 4 can lead to many problems, complications and undue risk.